jswithalex/BACE-Winter2015/glossary.md

 #### Glossary of JavaScript Terms We have Used So Far

-**expression**: A sequence of one or more operations that results in single value after it is evaluated, e.g.:
+**Expression**: A sequence of one or more operations that results in single value after it is evaluated, e.g.:

 ```javascript
   Math.sqrt(9) + 4;